stratomercata/stratomercata-website/source/_blog/announcing-v2-mainnet.md

 Good things come to those who wait.

 It's been a long wait, we know, but it's finally here.
-Tomorrow we will be releasing [STRATO Mercata V2](https://app.stratomercata.com/) to the world.
+We are releasing [STRATO Mercata V2](https://app.stratomercata.com/) to the world.

 What's new?
 For end-users, absolutely everything.
 It's a complete ground-up rebuild of the application.
 Participants in our [July](/blog/announcing-mercata-v2-trading-competition/) and [September](/blog/announcing-mercata-v2-testing-challenge/) competitions got a sneak peek, but this will be fresh for everybody else.
 Existing accounts and balances will carry forward into the new application.

 <div class="highlight-yellow">
 <b>
-The switchover will happen tomorrow, Wednesday, 29th October, 2025 at 10am ET (hopefully without <i>too much</i> downtime).<br/>
+The switchover will happen shortly (hopefully without <i>too much</i> downtime).<br/>
+We will send out a message on our primary channels confirming when V2 is live.<br/>
-We will be doing a walkthrough of the new application on our [weekly Spaces at 5pm ET](/videos/mercata-v2-launch/).
+We will be doing a walkthrough of the new application in an upcoming Spaces.
 </b>
 </div>